Hamed Haddadi: National team career

 Haddadi with the national team in 2014.

 Haddadi won a silver medal at the 2002 Asian Under-18 Championship and a gold medal at the 2004 Asian U20 Championship while playing on Iran's junior national teams.
 He won gold medals at the 2004 and 2005 West Asian Championships with the senior Iranian national basketball team.

 Haddadi also won a bronze medal at the 2006 Asian Games and gold medals at the 2007 FIBA Asia Championship, 2009 FIBA Asia Championship, and the 2013 FIBA Asia Championship.
-He was also named the MVP of the latter three tournaments.
+He was also named the MVP of the latter four tournaments.

 At the 2008 Summer Olympics in Beijing, he led the tournament with the highest average blocked shots per game and rebounds per game.

 Haddadi was involved in a brawl in the 2009 William Jones cup against team Jordan, which was a vital game in the cup.
 It later led to the outcome of the championship where Iran won despite having a 6–2 standing while Jordan had a 7–1 record.

 Haddadi led team Iran to back-to-back FIBA Asia championships, where they beat Jordan in the semifinals 77–75, and defeated tournament favorite and host China, 70–52.

 Haddadi scored a game high 18 points in a loss to France in the preliminary round of the 2020 Olympics in Tokyo.

-Retired Number
+Retired number

 The Iran Basketball Federation retired Hamed Haddadi's number 15 jersey on 21 February 2025, ahead of an Asia cup Qualifying game against India.
 It was the first jersey number retirement in Iran for any sport.